-- Commercial undertakings owned by central governments, regional governments or by local authorities may be treated as normal commercial enterprises.
+Commercial undertakings owned by central governments, regional governments or by local authorities may be treated as normal commercial enterprises.
 However, if these entities function as a corporate in competitive markets even though the state, a regional authority or a local authority is the major shareholder of these entities, supervisors should decide to consider them as corporates and therefore attach to them the applicable risk weights.

-&lt;sup>24 MDBs currently eligible for a 0% risk weight are: the World Bank Group comprised of the International Bank for Reconstruction and Development (IBRD) and the International Finance Corporation (IFC), the Asian Development Bank (ADB), the African Development Bank (AfDB), the European Bank for Reconstruction and Development (EBRD), the Inter-American Development Bank (IADB), the European Investment Bank (EIB), the European Investment Fund (EIF), the Nordic Investment Bank (NIB), the Caribbean Development Bank (CDB), the Islamic Development Bank (IDB), and the Council of Europe Development Bank (CEDB).
+MDBs currently eligible for a 0% risk weight are: the World Bank Group comprised of the International Bank for Reconstruction and Development (IBRD) and the International Finance Corporation (IFC), the Asian Development Bank (ADB), the African Development Bank (AfDB), the European Bank for Reconstruction and Development (EBRD), the Inter-American Development Bank (IADB), the European Investment Bank (EIB), the European Investment Fund (EIF), the Nordic Investment Bank (NIB), the Caribbean Development Bank (CDB), the Islamic Development Bank (IDB), and the Council of Europe Development Bank (CEDB).

-61. Under the first option, all banks incorporated in a given country will be assigned a risk weight one category less favourable than that assigned to claims on the sovereign of that country.
+country.
 However, for claims on banks in countries with sovereigns rated BB+ to B- and on banks in unrated countries the risk weight will be capped at 100%.

-62. The second option bases the risk weighting on the external credit assessment of the bank itself with claims on unrated banks being risk-weighted at 50%.
-Under this option, a preferential risk weight that is one category more favourable may be applied to claims with an original maturity of three months or less, subject to a floor of 20%.
-This treatment will be available to both rated and unrated banks, but not to banks risk weighted at 150%.

-63. The two options are summarised in the tables below.
+- 62. The second option bases the risk weighting on the external credit assessment of the bank itself with claims on unrated banks being risk-weighted at 50%.
+Under this option, a preferential risk weight that is one category more favourable may be applied to claims with an original maturity25 of three months or less, subject to a floor of 20%.
+This treatment will be available to both rated and unrated banks, but not to banks risk weighted at 150%. - 63.
+The two options are summarised in the tables below.